Thermage Doesn't Work? A Doctor's Real Truth

 Recommended repeat interval | 6 to 12 months | Decide based on response |

-and if needed, repeat it every 6 to 12 months.
+and if needed, repeating it every 6 to 12 months

-There's one important thing I need to mention:
+There is one thing I definitely need to tell you,

-Thermage results can vary a lot depending on the device generation and the energy settings used.
+Thermage results vary greatly depending on the device generation and treatment energy settings.

-Even within Thermage, the CPT, NXT, and FLX generations are different,
+Even with Thermage, the CPT, NXT, and FLX generations are different,

-I check the skin thickness and the degree of sagging directly
+after checking skin thickness and the degree of sagging in person,

 Using the same settings uniformly

-but it's best to avoid strong irritation and saunas.
+it's best to avoid strong irritation or saunas.

 Frequently Asked Questions